 Northwood Broom Academy

-Northwood Broom is a community academy providing education for children of mixed gender aged 3 to 7 years.
+Northwood Broom Academy provides education for children aged 3 to 7 years.
 Our academy community reflects the rich cultural mix of the surrounding areas of Northwood, Birches Head and Hanley.

 We have approximately 240 pupils on roll which includes a 60 place nursery.